polypoly-eu/polyPod/core/utils/silly-i18n/README.md

 ## Usage

 It includes very basic language capabilities based on the browser language feature.
-You will need to set language by hand in case it's outside the browser.